 I have reviewed Delta One which is Delta’s new long-haul Business Class product which can be found below.
 Read More.

 It is worth reading my tips on how to find cheap First or Business Class flight tickets to and from North America for a way to save money on your next First or Business Class flight booking.
 If you can’t stretch to Business Class, I have also outlined the best airlines to fly to Europe in Premium Economy.

-It is also worth mentioning that there will be a game changer launching around 2020 with the introduction of Concorde like transatlantic Supersonic travel.
+It is also worth mentioning that there will be a game-changer launching around 2020 with the introduction of Concorde-like transatlantic Supersonic travel.
 The major players in this market are Boom, backed by Richard Branson, Spike Aerospace, Airbus and Aerion Corp.
-With prices expected to be around $5,000 a ticket, these will offer an exciting and faster alternative to First and Business when travelling transatlantic.
+With prices expected to be around $5,000 USD a ticket, these will offer an exciting and faster alternative to First and Business when traveling transatlantic.